Eraniel: Geography

 Eraniel is located at 8.2°N 77.3°E. It has an average elevation of 10 meters (32 feet).
 It is near to Thuckalay.
 Eraniel's ancient name is Eranyasinga nalloor.

 Eraniel is a small settlement which sprawls over an area of around 3 km2.
 It is bounded in the north by Thalakkulam and in the east by Villukuri.
 Eraniel is around 72 km from Thiruvananthapuram and 7 km from Colachel Port.
 Kanyakumari, the southernmost tip of India, is nearly 32 km from the town.
 Nearby tourist destinations include Padmanabhapuram Palace (was the capital of Travancore).
 In 1745, the capital was shifted from Padmanabhapuram to Thiruvananthapuram.

-The nearest airport is Trivandrum International Airport, 72 km away.
-Eraniel Railway Station serves the town.
+The nearest airport is Thiruvananthapuram International Airport, 72 km away.
+The Eraniel railway station serves the town.
 Eraniel can be approached by road from Nagercoil, Muttam and Colachel.